 Step 1: Apply a dab to heated nail or banger surface.

 Step 2: Cover the nail or banger with the carb cap.

 Step 3: If you’re using a directional flow or bubble carb cap, gently twist or rotate the carb cap, which will spread the concentrate across the nail surface by pushing the flow of air around the chamber.
 If you’re using a standard dab tool with carb cap or a cap with a flat base, use a gentle up-and-down motion to control the airflow.

 Step 4: When you’re ready to inhale the vapor, remove the carb cap to clear your rig.

 Carb caps have no other use other than as a dab accessory, so the only place you’ll find them is at dispensaries, smoke shops, or online cannabis accessory retailers.

 The Benefits of Using a Carb Cap

 The main benefit of using a carb cap is that it allows concentrates to be vaporized at a much lower temperature.
-When the nail of a dab rig is heated to an extremely high temperature — torches can heat the nail to upwards of 1,000 degrees Farenheit, or about 538 degrees Celsius — it can effectively destroy the taste and potency of the dab, leaving dabbers with a burnt, ineffective vapor.
-By dabbing at a lower temperature between 300 and 400 degrees Farenheit, or about 149 to 204 degrees Celsius, dabbers can experience the full flavor and taste profile of the concentrate while maintaining the terpenes, preserving the concentrate’s therapeutic and intoxicating effects.
+When the nail of a dab rig is heated to an extremely high temperature — torches can heat the nail to upwards of 1,000 degrees Fahrenheit, or about 538 degrees Celsius — it can effectively destroy the taste and potency of the dab, leaving dabbers with a burnt, ineffective vapor.
+By dabbing with a low temp carb cap, heating to only 300 and 400 degrees Fahrenheit, or about 149 to 204 degrees Celsius, dabbers can experience the full flavor and taste profile of the concentrate while maintaining the terpenes, which preserves the concentrate’s therapeutic and intoxicating effects.